tattali/FullCalendarBundle/doc/doctrine-listener.md

         $filters = $calendar->getFilters();

         // Modify the query to fit to your entity and needs
-        // Change b.beginAt by your start date in you custom entity
+        // Change b.beginAt by your start date in your custom entity
         $bookings = $this->em->getRepository(Booking::class)
             ->createQueryBuilder('b')
             ->andWhere('b.beginAt BETWEEN :startDate and :endDate')